beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

  - <details>
     <summary><strong>Solution</strong>:</summary>

     Now this was a fun one!
 Heading into it, I knew absolutely nothing about RSA or any sort of encryption.
 To start of, I watched the youtube video a couple times.
 It does a great job explaining everything you need to know, and it is in the context of CTF as well.
 I reccomend watching the *whole* thing, not just skimming through.

     Once I had an idea of what I needed to do, I wrote a python script to factor the public keys by finding the gcds between them.
 Using PyCrypto, I was able to get n, p, q, e, and d for each public key, which let me find the private keys.
 I then used openssl to decrypt the ciphertext using each key, and after the last one, you get the flag.
 If you are still confused, I highly recommend watching the youtube video.
 It explains everything that you need to know to get started.

-    Special thanks to my Russian friend [Alex](https://github.com/loqpa) for showing me the youtube video
+    Special thanks to my Russian friend [Alex](https://github.com/loqpa) for showing me the youtube video.
     </details>
  - **Flag**: <!--- t00 many c00ks sp0il the br0th -->